utah-MFDA/h.r.3.3_pdk/README.md

     the component grid with the two numbers following denoting the X and Y position.
 When omitted the default value is `0 0`.

-The `SIZE` statement is used to descibe the outter most bounding box of the component.
+The `SIZE` statement is used to describes the outer most bounding box of the component.
 The rectangle
     always extends out from (0,0).
 Placers will use this to avoid overlap of other placed components.

 The `SYMMETRY` statement specifies which orientations can be attempted during placement.
 These orientations
-    will be flip/mirror transformations along the axises specified.
+    will be flip/mirror transformations along the axis specified.

 The `SITE` statement specifies the placement area associated with the macro.
 We only have one site
     in the flow which CoreSite for placement.

-The `PIN` statement specifies the named pin of the component and containts additional statements
+The `PIN` statement specifies the named pin of the component and contains statements of
-    enclosed by `END pin_name` that specifies the details of the pin.
+    the named pin that is enclosed by `END pin_name` that specifies the details of that pin.

-The pin `DIRECTION` statement
+The pin `DIRECTION` statement declares the direction of the named pin, `INPUT`, `OUTPUT`, and `INOUT` are typical values.
+    this can be useful for design rule checks (such as checking whethter two inputs are connected together).

-The pin `USE` statement
+The pin `USE` statement describes the purpose of the pin, most microfluidic pins will be `SIGNAL`.

 The pin `PORT` statement Indicates that the following `LAYER`, `POLYGON`, and `VIA` statements are all part of one `PORT` connection, until another `PORT` statement occurs.
 If this statement is missing, all of the `LAYER`, `POLYGON`, and `VIA` statements are part of a single implicit `PORT` for the `PIN`.

-The `OBS` block is a group of statments enclosed by `OBS` at the beginning and terminated by the `END`
+The `OBS` block is a group of statements enclosed by `OBS` at the beginning and terminated by the `END`
     statement.
 Inside are the geometric

-LEF shapes will generally be a grouping of two statements a `LAYER` definition and shape statment.
+LEF shapes will generally be a grouping of two statements a `LAYER` definition and shape definition.
     In our example we use the `RECT` statement for our shapes which is defined as `RECT ptx1 pty1 ptx2 pty2`, where the two pts defined are opposing corners of the rectangle.
 The `LAYER` statement is used to define which layer the shape belongs to.
 The `LAYER` definition is first when defining other